Special Constables Act 1923

 The Special Constables Act 1923 (13 & 14 Geo.
 5. c.
-11); long title An Act to make perpetual, subject to an amendment, the Special Constables Act, 1914; to provide for the employment of special constables in connection with Naval, Military and Air Force yards and stations; and to remove certain limitations on the appointment of special constables in Scotland. was a British act of Parliament passed in 1923.
-It made permanent an earlier act on special constables passed in 1914.
-Words and sections from the Act were repealed by the Police (Scotland) Act 1956 and the Police Act 1964 and – though it has not been repealed in its entirety – none of its Sections are now in effect.
+11) is an act of the Parliament of the United Kingdom passed in 1923.
+It made permanent the Special Constables Act 1914 (4 & 5 Geo.
+5. c.
+61).
+Words and sections from the act were repealed by the Police (Scotland) Act 1956 (4 & 5 Eliz.
+2. c.
+26) and the Police Act 1964 and – though it has not been repealed in its entirety – none of its sections are now in effect.

-Its section 1 effectively repealed the phrase "during the present war" from the Special Constables Act 1914 and the reference to that act in the First Schedule to the War Emergency Laws (Continuance) Act, 1920, though in both respects it exempted Northern Ireland.
-Its Section 2 set up a procedure whereby any Orders in Council made under the 1914 Act as modified by the 1923 Act would be put before "both Houses of Parliament as soon as may be after it is made".
+Section 1 of the act effectively repealed the phrase "during the present war" from the Special Constables Act 1914 (4 & 5 Geo.
+5. c.
+61) and the reference to that act in the First Schedule to the War Emergency Laws (Continuance) Act, 1920, though in both respects it exempted Northern Ireland.
+Its section 2 set up a procedure whereby any Orders in Council made under the 1914 act as modified by the 1923 act would be put before "both Houses of Parliament as soon as may be after it is made".
 A member of either House then had 21 sitting days after that date to lay an address before the Crown for the repeal of any regulations made by that Order in Council.
 Such regulations would be made void "without prejudice to the validity of any proceedings which may in the meantime have been taken thereunder or to the making of any new regulations provided that Orders in Council under the said Act shall not be deemed to be statutory rules within the meaning of section one of the Rules Publication Act, 1893."